-This HVAC sales technique appeals to that tendency: keeping it simple.
+This HVAC sales tip goes back to the age-old rule: keeping it simple.
 Make it as easy as possible for potential customers to use your services.
 That means putting the least number of steps between the potential customer and yourself so that booking your service is a breeze.

 Be sure to build a presence on common directories like Yelp, Angie’s List, and Yellow Pages.
 Include all pertinent information, including your hours of operation, the services you provide, and other details.

-Pro Tip – view our Angie’s List Competitors guide for even more directories to become apart of
+Pro Tip: View our Angie’s List Competitors guide for even more directories to join.

-- Next, simplify your booking and payment services, so that potential customers can easily lockdown and pay for an appointment with you.
+- Next, simplify your booking and payment services so potential customers can easily lock down and pay for an appointment with you

 When it’s time to pay, Housecall Pro lets you invoice your clients digitally and allows them to pay for your services online.
 When a customer pays for your invoice, Housecall Pro’s Instapay feature allows you to deposit credit card payments into your bank account instantly so that you’ll have the money in 30 minutes or less.

-As an added bonus, Housecall Pro’s dispatch updates allow you to keep your clients up to date as soon as a technician is dispatched to service them, minimizing the dreaded, lengthy service window and winning you a happy customer.
+As an added bonus, Housecall Pro’s dispatch updates allow you to keep your clients updated as soon as a technician is dispatched to service them, minimizing the dreaded, lengthy service window and winning you a happy customer.

 16. Offer financing